rseward/mychatui/tasks.md

 - [x] Add a Ctrl-q shortcut to quit the application
 - [x] Add a Ctrl-s shortcut to save the current tab and it's chat history
 - [x] Add a Ctrl-o shortcut to open a saved tab
 - [x] Add a hamburger menu item to clear the chat history for the current tab.
-Also add a keyboard shortcut to clear the chat history for the current tab: Ctrl-Alt-x
+Also add a keyboard shortcut to clear the chat history for the current tab: Ctrl-Shift-h

 ## Tab Management